-(d) "Entities contracting with the state" means for-profit and not-forprofit organizations or businesses having a legal existence, such as corporations or partnerships, as opposed to natural persons, which have entered into a relationship with a state agency as defined in paragraph (a) to provide for consideration certain goods or services to the state agency or on behalf of the state agency.
+(b) "Entities contracting with the state" means for-profit and not-forprofit organizations or businesses that have a legal existence, such as corporations or partnerships, as opposed to natural persons, which have entered into a relationship with a state agency to provide for consideration certain goods or services to the state agency or on behalf of the state agency.
 The relationship may be evidenced by payment by warrant or purchasing card, contract, purchase order, provider agreement, or other such mutually agreed upon relationship.
-This definition does not apply to entities which are the subject of audits or investigations conducted pursuant to ss.
+The term does not apply to entities that are the subject of audits or investigations conducted pursuant to ss.
 112.3187-112.31895 or s.
 409.913 or which are otherwise confidential and exempt under s.
 119.07.